Topics Map > Human Resource System (HRS) > Benefits Administration

 E. Empl Rcd# = The Benefits Primary job record the retro is attached to.

-F. Plan Type = Category or grouping of Benefit Plans. (ex: Plan Type 10 include all health plans) A list of Plan Type are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.
+F. Plan Type = Category or grouping of Benefit Plans. (ex: Plan Type 10 include all health plans) A list of Plan Types are available in Plan Types, Benefit Plans, and Payroll Deductions Job Aid in HRS.

 H. Benefit Program = The suite of Benefit Plans an employee is able to enroll in is referred to as their Benefit Program.